This is the farmhouse

 I’m Jenny Lucas, a freelance copywriter and content writer, based on a working farm in Leicester, UK.

-Originally employed as a conceptual copywriter, working on creative campaigns, I now specialise in website copywriting, content strategy and writing blog articles.
+Originally employed as a conceptual copywriter, working on creative campaigns, I now specialise in SEO website copywriting, content strategy and writing blog articles.

 To find out more about me and the services I offer, you can visit my main website.